-As a result, new MVC frameworks have evolved that provide structure and guidance when creating front-end codebases for web applications.
+As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 MVC frameworks have become popular among developers because they offer better productivity and maintainable code.